Parimatch1/SV-Guides-Revamped/Administrative Command Regulations.md

   * Cause significant disruption to the roleplay experience across the server.
 Examples:
     * Giving an inmate handcuffs and allowing them to handcuff guards.
 Specifically guards who are following the rules.
     * Jailing users who are trying to play the game.
+    * Giving numerous users AKMs.

 ---

 ### **Chief of Staff+ Regulation Exemptions**
 Individuals holding the rank of Chief of Staff or higher are exempt from all administrative regulations.
-This exemption applies as long as their actions:
+This exemption applies as long as their actions do not:
+* Cause players to leave the game.
+* Force crashes or disruptions to others' gameplay experience.
+* Incite frustration, anger, or dissatisfaction with the game environment.
+* Interrupt, disrupt, or otherwise hinder active sessions.
+* Distract, troll, prank, or annoy session administrators and/or attendees.
+* Block or obstruct the facility or any of its functions for any duration.
+* Consist of 'mod'ing, 'admin'ing, or 'superadmin'ing users.
-* Do not cause significant disruption to the roleplay experience across the server.
+* Cause significant disruption to the roleplay experience across the server.
-* Are backed by adequate reasoning and justification.

 ---